 · If you are still in college, list your anticipated degree and expected graduation date.

-Insider Tip: If you have taken several courses toward a higher degree but did not finish college, list the degree program you participated in, the degree you were striving for and range of dates you attended.
+Insider Tip: If you have taken several courses toward a higher degree but did not finish college, list the degree program you participated in, the degree you were striving for and the range of dates you attended.

 Northwestern University, (Coursework toward) MBA, Marketing - 2003